spatie/laravel-medialibrary/docs/working-with-media-collections/defining-media-collections.md

 }
 ```

-When you use a fallback URL/path, [conversions](https://spatie.be/docs/laravel-medialibrary/v10/converting-images/defining-conversions) will use the default fallback URL/path if the media do not exist.
+When you use a fallback URL/path, [conversions](https://spatie.be/docs/laravel-medialibrary/v10/converting-images/defining-conversions) will use the default fallback URL/path if the media does not exist.
 You can pass a conversion name to the second parameter to use fallbacks per conversion.

 ```php
 use Spatie\MediaLibrary\MediaCollections\Models\Media;